wp-plugins/cart66-lite/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed: Problem where database sessions would not persist for some international domains such as example.com.au
+* Fixed: Problem where the Cart66 dialog box would occasionally show a 404 File Not Found error

 = 1.1 =
 * New: Amazon S3 integration.
 Sell digital products and delivery them through Amazon S3.
 * New: Database backed session management.
 This resolves the unpleasant "incomplete object" errors caused when other plugins start a session before the Cart66 plugin is loaded.